-- 1. Each lab must have appropriate containers and waste accumulation areas for waste identified in their lab. - 2.
-Do not mix incompatible wastes. - 3.
-Waste accumulated in the laboratory must be placed into containers that are in good condition, compatible with the contents, and able to be securely closed.
-Waste containers must be kept clean with no visible contamination on the outside of the container. - 4.
-Waste containers must remain closed when not adding or removing waste. - 5.
-Waste containers must be labeled with university provided hazardous waste label: - a) Use a Sharpie or ball point pen to fill out the label. - b) The labels must be filled out completely and written legibily. - c) The date accumulation started and the name of the owner of the waste. - d) Any other descriptions about the contents pertinent to the disposal facility.
-Provide as much detail as possible on the label such as chemical or common names. - e) Attach additional supplemental information if necessary. - 6.
-Labels must be visibly displayed so it can be read without physical contact with the container. - 7.
+- 1. Waste chemicals accumulated in the laboratory must be placed into containers that are in good condition, compatible with the contents, and able to be closed.
+Waste containers should be kept clean with no visible contamination on the outside of the container. - 2.
+Waste containers must remain be closed when not adding or removing waste. - 3.
+Waste containers must be labeled with: - a) The words "Waste" "Lab Waste" or "Hazardous Waste" - b) The name or type of chemical such as "Acetone" or "non-halogenated solvent" - c) The date accumulation started and the name of the person or class generating the waste. - d) Any other descriptions about the contents pertinent to the disposal facility.
+Provide as much detail as possible.
+If "unknown" list any details that might assist with characterizing the waste.[MJM12] - 4.
 Areas where waste chemicals are accumulated must have secondary containment sufficient to collect any incidental spills from container failure.
 Containers should not be overfilled.
 Leave headspace to allow for expansion and store the filled waste containers in a secure area.